A digital literacy education tool โ built by Xaden for your community.

 Option 2 โ Use a Password Manager: These are apps (like LastPass or the one built into your phone) that store all your passwords securely.
 You only need to remember one master password.

 Many websites offer "two-step verification" (also called 2FA).
 When you log in, they send a text message with a short code to your phone.
-You type that code to prove it's really you.
+You then type that code to prove it's really you.

 This is like having two locks on your door.
 Even if someone guesses your password, they still can't get in without your phone.